TapwaveZodiac/novelaiUKB/docs/Glossary.md

 *Sampling*

 A sampling method which combines multiple operations to bias towards confidence or creativity, while also compressing the tail of weakest tokens.

+## Vibe Transfer

+*Image Generation*

+A sub-model that extracts semantic (i.e elements of "meaning") in an image, and attempts to apply it to a new generation.
+This takes no token and can be used to emulate styles and generate specific designs.